-The most obvious difference between UK national phase and Euro-PCT applications is that UK applications cover only the United Kingdom whereas European patent applications can, on grant, be validated in any of 38 European Patent Organisation Member States, including the UK, and potentially also two extension states and four validation states if additional steps are taken.
-Note that Brexit has not changed anything in this respect; the United Kingdom remains a member of the European Patent Organisation as it has done for many years.
+The most obvious difference between UK national phase and Euro-PCT applications is that UK applications cover only the United Kingdom whereas European patent applications can, on grant, be validated in any of 39 European Patent Organisation Member States, including the UK, and potentially also two extension states and four validation states if additional steps are taken.
+It is also possible to register a newly granted European patents as a Unitary patent.

 If divisional applications are filed in the UK, they are examined quickly and do not greatly extend proceedings, but European divisional patent applications can occasionally lead to proceedings being very protracted.
 Of course, delay is not always a problem.
 Applicants with important inventions who wish to keep a divisional application pending for as long as possible to maximise their ability to respond to potential infringers or to make it difficult for third parties to determine the precise scope of protection they wish to achieve would be better with a European application.

 There are substantial cost differences between a UK national phase and a Euro-PCT application.
 A UK national phase application might incur approximately one-third of the cost of a Euro-PCT to file.
 (An exception to this would be where the PCT application was filed in French or German and there was no intention to file in any other English language territory and so a UK application would incur a translation charge which could otherwise be avoided).
 The cost of responding to examination reports before the UK Intellectual Property Office and the European Patent Office is similar, although UK responses are sometimes simpler and there are fewer formal requirements to comply with in the UK (such as claim feature numbering).
 European patent applications have official grant and printing fees and a requirement to instruct claims translations into two languages, whereas UK applications do not.